 Walk a few blocks from the heart of Colaba, and you will find yourself in front of the Sassoon Fish Market — the biggest wholesale fish market in all of Mumbai.
 Opened in 1875, these docks are Mumbai’s oldest wet docks.
-A visit to the place serves a sensory explosion, punctuated by a cacophony of noises and the humdrum rhythm of life.
+A visit to the place, serves a sensory explosion, punctuated by a cacophony of noises and the humdrum rhythm of life.
 People from all over Mumbai come here to make their daily purchases, and the main fish market has been serving patrons for years.

 The Sassoon Docks are a reflection of the Maximus City of Mumbai itself.

 Just as Mumbai is replete with migrant stories, so too are the Sassoon Docks where people from all over the country come in search of vocations.
-Baraf, a short doc by filmmaker Niyantha Shekhar, is one such story of the community of Unnao, that has practised the job of “ice-breaking” for over five decades now.
+Baraf, a short doc by filmmaker Niyantha Shekhar, is one such story of the community of Unnao, that has practiced the job of “ice-breaking” for over five decades now.
 The untold story of this community brings the spotlight on this marginalised community which forms an integral part of the Docks.

 Shot and produced by Anirudh Ganapathy and director Niyantha Shekhar over three days, the film came about very organically.
-Says Niyantha who has produced and edited the film, “We had set out to visit the Sassoon Art Project — a month-long art project that witnessed exhibitions of up to over 30 artistes of international repute.
+Says Niyantha who has produced and edited the film, “We had set out to visit the Sassoon Art Project — a month long art project that witnessed exhibitions of up to over 30 artistes of international repute.
 And it was then that we decided to put together a photo essay.
-As filmmakers, we were naturally drawn to the culture and the people of the place, and upon discovering the community of “ice-breakers,” we knew just the subject to capture on the lens.”
+As filmmakers, we were naturally drawn to the culture and the people of the place, and upon discovering the community of “ice-breakers,” we knew just the subject to capture on lens.”

-Niyantha Shekar who once used to head content and strategy for filmmaker Bharatbala’s short documentary initiative was driven to document the lives of this community through an “observational lens.”
+Niyantha Shekar who once used to head content and strategy for filmmaker Bharatbala’s short documentary initiative, was driven to document the lives of this community through an “observational lens.”

 The story focusses on the community of Unnao, which originates from Uttar Pradesh and is mostly engaged in farming and the tanneries.
-Niyantha says, “Migrant labourers from Unnao have travelled to Mumbai’s Sassoon Docks for the last 50 years, in order to ply the trade of ‘breaking the ice.’”
+Niyantha says, “Migrant labourers from Unnao have travelled to Mumbai’s Sassoon Docks for the last 50 years, in order to ply the trade of ‘breaking ice.’”

 “These migrant workers spend six months on the dockyard and the other six at home.
 You can watch the hardworking workers persevere through the day — from the time that the boats dock at the fishing dock, till the time that the catch is bundled up in lorries.
 Most workers have been working here for decades.
 “The youngest worker we saw was around the 16 years of age, the oldest had worked these lands for over twenty years,” reveals Niyantha.